charlesap/Band/README.md

 The Inband software with the 'band' protocol is an attempt to provide a framework for such an information system.

-[1] Wherein power is alienated from or accrued to the individual via structural relationship to the group as opposed to direct individual delegation.
+[1] Wherein power is alienated from or accrued to the individual via structural relationship to the group as opposed to revokable delegation.